2022 Italian Open – Women's singles

 Defending champion Iga Świątek defeated Ons Jabeur in the final, 6–2, 6–2 to win the women's singles tennis title at the 2022 Italian Open.
-She did not drop a set during the tournament.
+She did not drop a set during the tournament, and was the first player to win the title in Rome without dropping a set since Serena Williams in 2016.
 This was Świątek's fifth consecutive WTA Tour title, and she became the first player to win four WTA 1000 titles in a single season since Serena Williams in 2013.
 With the win, Świątek extended her winning streak to 28 matches – the longest on the WTA Tour since Serena Williams won 34 consecutive matches in 2013.
 This was also the first time in her professional career that Świątek defended a title.
-Jabeur was attempting to be the first player since Serena Williams in 2013 to win consecutive titles in Madrid and Rome; she reached the final after being the match point down in her semifinal match against Daria Kasatkina.
+Jabeur was attempting to be the first player since Serena Williams in 2013 to win consecutive titles in Madrid and Rome; she reached the final after saving a match point in her semifinal match against Daria Kasatkina.

 Seeds

 The top eight seeds received a bye into the second round.